MicroEJ/docs/PlatformDeveloperGuide/uiFontGenerator.rst

 The Font Generator module is an additional tool for MicroUI library.
-When the MicroUI module is installed, install this module in order to be able to embed some additional fonts with the MicroEJ Application.
+When the MicroUI module is installed, install this module in order to be able to embed some additional fonts with the application.

-If the module is not installed, the platform user will not be able to embed a new font with his/her MicroEJ Application.
+If the module is not installed, the platform user will not be able to embed a new font with his/her application.
 He/she will be only able to use the system fonts specified during the MicroUI initialization step (see :ref:`section_static_init`).